peerdavid/remapy/README.md

 [![paypal](https://www.paypalobjects.com/en_US/AT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9B8J938QN53T2)

 *IMPORTANT: THE API OF REMARKABLE CHANGED AND I'M NOT SURE IF I CAN UPDATE REMAPY ACCORDINGLY.
 SO IT COULD EASILY BE THAT THIS TOOL WILL NOT WORK AGAIN.
 I'M REALLY SRY AND I WILL TRY MY BEST TO SOLVE IT.
-ANY HELP IS WELCOME.*
+ANY HELP IS WELCOME.
+SEE ALSO THIS [ISSUE](https://github.com/peerdavid/remapy/issues/60)*

 RemaPy is an open-source file explorer for your reMarkable tablet that uses the reMarkable cloud.
 You can upload documents (via copy and paste), open notebooks